Configure the AWS cloud provider

 - Select Manually add NTP Servers to provide your own NTP servers and allow the cluster nodes to connect to those NTP servers.

 - Select Don’t set up NTP to prevent YugabyteDB Anywhere from performing any NTP configuration on the cluster nodes.
 For data consistency, ensure that NTP is correctly configured on your machine image.

 For deployment, YugabyteDB Anywhere aims to provide you with easy access to the many regions that AWS makes available globally.
 To that end, YugabyteDB Anywhere allows you to select which regions to which you wish to deploy and supports two different ways of configuring your setup, based on your environment: YugabyteDB Anywhere-managed configuration and self-managed configuration.

 YugabyteDB Anywhere-managed configuration

-If you choose to use YugabyteDB Anywhere to configure, own, and manage a full cross-region deployment of Virtual Private Cloud (VPC), YugabyteDB Anywhere will generate a YugabyteDB-specific VPC in each selected region, then interconnect them, as well as the VPC in which YugabyteDB Anywhere was deployed, using VPC Peering.
-This mode also sets up all other relevant subcomponents in all regions, such as Subnets, Security Groups, and Routing Table entries.
+If you use YugabyteDB Anywhere to configure, own, and manage a full cross-region deployment of Virtual Private Cloud (VPC), YugabyteDB Anywhere generates a YugabyteDB-specific VPC in each selected region, then interconnects them, as well as the VPC in which YugabyteDB Anywhere is deployed, using VPC peering.
+This mode also sets up all other relevant sub-components in all regions, such as subnets, security groups, and routing table entries.

 You have an option to provide the following:

-A custom classless inter-domain routing (CIDR) block for each regional VPC.
-If not provided, YugabyteDB Anywhere will choose defaults, aiming to not overlap across regions.
+A custom CIDR block for each regional VPC.
+If not provided, YugabyteDB Anywhere chooses defaults, aiming to not overlap across regions.